AviatrixSystems/Docs/HowTos/transitgw_external.rst

 4. Disconnect the external device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To disconnect, go to Transit Network -> Setup, at `Step 8 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#remove-transit-gw-to-vgw-connection>`_, select the Transit GW in the dropdown menu, click Disconnect.
+To disconnect, go to Multi-Cloud Transit > Setup and click on the **External Device** tab.
+Scroll down to section 2.
+Disconnect AWS VGW / External Device / Azure VNG, select the Transit GW in the dropdown menu, and click **Detach**.

 Appendix 1: Transit Connection to Cisco ISR/ASR Over the Internet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~